cwinnard/matchmaker-backend/README.md

 Routers folder houses all server routing information. server.js file is the main entrypoint, and the file that is invoked to run the server.

+Matchmaking Logic:

+There are two main entities in charge of handling the quiz taker to dog matchmaking.
+They are the MatchScorrer and the MatchMaker.
+The MatchScorrer is used as soon as a new dog record is created in the database.
+The MatchScorrer looks at attributes about the dog provided by the rescue and attributes about the breed scraped from the American Kennel Club website.
+The output of the MatchScorrer is an object with 6 keys, each of which is an array of values that correspond to the quiz results from the front end.

+Score Grid example:

+"scoreGrid": {
+            "housing": [
+                6,
+                6,
+                2
+            ],
+            "kidsPets": [
+                3,
+                3,
+                3,
+                3
+            ],
+            "lifestyleActivity": [
+                0,
+                2,
+                6
+            ],
+            "age": [
+                6,
+                0,
+                0
+            ],
+            "size": [
+                2,
+                6,
+                2
+            ],
+            "timeCommitment": [
+                0,
+                0,
+                6
+            ]
+        }

 Tech Specs:

 Express.js server